 When selecting hair products, the “moisture resistance” characteristic of low porosity hair must be considered.
 The hair products must be able to infiltrate the cuticle layer, otherwise they would just sit on top causing buildup.

-Prone to Dryness
+Hair Is Prone to Dryness

 Low porosity hair tends to be dry and brittle.